LDong-Arm/mbed-os-5-docs/docs/api/api.md

 The data storage APIs include file system APIs, for file system operations, and block devices, which provide the raw storage for the file systems.

+Some of the RTOS APIs are also compatible with Mbed OS baremetal profile.
+The Mbed OS bare metal profile](mbed-os-bare-metal.html) is a compact profile of Mbed OS without an RTOS.

+### RTOS and Baremetal profile supported APIs
 <table>
 <tbody>
 <tr>
+<<<<<<< Updated upstream
 <td><a href="data-apis.html">KVStore</a></td>
 <td><a href="static-global-api.html">Static Global API</a></td>
 <td><a href="filesystem.html">FileSystem</a></td>